eduMFA/eduMFA/doc/configuration/caconnectors.rst

    *A local CA definition*

-When you enroll a Token of type *certificate* the Certificate Signing Request gets signed by one of the CAs attached to privacyIDEA by the CA connectors.
+When you enroll a Token of type *certificate* the Certificate Signing Request gets signed by one of the CAs attached to eduMFA by the CA connectors.

-The first CA connector that ships with privacyIDEA is a connector to a local openSSL based Certificate Authority as shown in figure :ref:`fig_caconnector`.
+The first CA connector that ships with eduMFA is a connector to a local openSSL based Certificate Authority as shown in figure :ref:`fig_caconnector`.

 When enrolling a certificate token you can choose, which CA should sign the